GetTerminus/terminus-oss/DEVELOPMENT.md

 #### Naming

 1. Branches should have a brief but comprehensive name.
    - The name should clearly encompass the work that the branch will contain.
-A name like `user-view` may make sense now, but some time later it will be difficult to know what work was done on the branch.
+A name like `user-view` may make sense now, but some time later it will be difficult to know what work exists on the branch.
 A better name could be `27-create-user-detail-view`.
 Be as specific as possible, while keeping the length as short as possible.
 1. Branches should have the associated GitHub issue number in the name.
     - This is a helpful reference to the issue details.
 More importantly, it forces everyone to create the issue _before_ the work begins.
-If it is worth doing, than it deserves an issue.
+If it is worth doing, then it deserves an issue.
 This creates better historical data and more importantly, gives everyone visibility into the work being done.
     - The number should be at the beginning of the branch name: `45-update-payment-gateways`.
 This